dmlc/gluon-nlp/docs/api/notes/beam_search_generation.rst

     [12, "I love it , but it is impossible to do anything to do it , but I don ’ t think it 's .", 260.26495] [16, "I love it , and I don 't know how to do it , but I don ’ t think it would be .", 274.9892]

-The score and generation result are improving.
+The scores and generation results are improving.